krobelus/rate-experiments/README.md

 835  verified  by rate
 \fi

-\paragraph{Measurments} We ran all checkers on the selected benchmarks.
+\paragraph{Experimental Setup} We ran all checkers on the selected benchmarks.
 For `rate`, `rate-d` `DRAT-trim`, we ensured that the LRAT proof is verified by the LRAT checker[^acl2] in preliminary runs, but we do not generate LRAT (or GRAT) proofs for the final measurments.
 For proofs rejected by `rate`,